megupta06/repo_cse110/index.md

 ![picture](IMG_4817.JPG)

 ## Profile
 Hi!
 My name is **Mehak**.
 I am a senior at UCSD, majoring in Mathematics- Computer Science.
+I am an internation student from India.

 ## Skills and Interests
 I am skilled in languages like *Python*, *Java*, *C++*, *C programming*.
 I am intersted in **fintech**, **software engineering** and **human-computer interaction**.
 I love to travel and explore more places asides programming.
 I visited Spain with my friends this spring break.
+My hobbies include cooking and reading.

 ## Life Mantra
-I belived in the quote by Lucius Annaeus Seneca
+I follow this life mantra:
 > Travel and change of place impart new vigor to the mind.

 ## Places I have travelled